jmangt/test-driven-puppet/chapter5.md

 I believe in learning by doing.
 As such, in the following sections I will put together a couple of simple modules and build them using a Test Driven approach.

+We will start by writing a simple `users` module, compatible with Ubuntu 14.04.